Buying Plywood — Avoid Costly Mistakes | SplicePly

 What to Look For

-Selecting the right grade helps improve long-term durability.
+Selecting the appropriate grade can significantly improve durability.

 4. Overlooking Plywood Thickness